Youngtechie/Rebus-Puzzles_webpage/README.md

 ![replit npm run dev](./screenshots/29.png)

-Then back to the `Webview` section and after some seconds, you will see the webpage render to the screen there as shown below:
+Then click on the `Webview` button and after some seconds, you will see the webpage render to the screen there as shown below:

 ![webview](./screenshots/30.jpg)

 :bulb: You can click on the button labelled (2) to view in fullscreen.

+Note: If you don't get the result after some minutes, go to the shell and click on the `http://localhost:.../`

 ## Commit and Push changes to Github